-- 4-13.3 Check the engine oil each time before using.
+- Check the hydraulic oil level weekly, or after any leakage.
+See Table 4-1 for proper hydraulic oil.
+With all hydraulic cylinders in the retracted position and with the engine stopped, check the hydraulic oil level. - Check hoses weekly for cracks or leaks.
+If a valve or line leaks, it should be replaced immediately. - 3.
+Check the engine oil each time before using.
 Oil level should be maintained between the "ADD" and "FULL" marks on the oil dip stick.
-For further maintenance procedures and proper lubrication specifications, please refer to the engine owner's manual that was supplied with the hydraulic engine package. - 4-13.4 Replace hydraulic filter with new filter at least every 6 months or more often under adverse conditions. - 4-13.5 Use the fuel recommended for the engine package installed on you trailer.
+For further maintenance procedures and proper lubrication specifications, please refer to the engine owner's manual that was supplied with the hydraulic engine package. - 4.
+Replace hydraulic filter with new filter at least every 6 months or more often under adverse conditions. - 5.
+Use the fuel recommended for the engine package installed on you trailer.